hirusha-adi/ikmanLK-Scrapper/README.md

 ( the results will be automatically saved to 'ikmanScraped.txt' file )
 4. Enjoy the results!

+# Warning
-if you get a warning saying this file is malicious, it's a false warning! it is because this file is unsigned!
+if you get a warning saying this file is malicious, it's a false warning!

+# Note:
+This program was made for educational purposes

 a link to test with: https://ikman.lk/en/ads/sri-lanka/vehicles?sort=date&buy_now=0&urgent=0&page=1

-# NOTE:
-This program was made for educational purposes